fzhang24/ProjectEulerAnswer/README.md

 # ProjectEulerAnswer
 These are answers for ProjectEuler problems partially.
 For Java learning purpose.

-For detail problem description, refer to https://projecteuler.net/
+For detailed problem description, refer to https://projecteuler.net/